 Cost to DIY: $7,185-$7,195

 Before you decide to take on this job yourself, double-check to see if your hybrid’s battery has failed before the vehicle’s warranty has expired.
 If it’s still covered by a warranty, you should take your hybrid to a dealership service center to have your hybrid battery changed regardless of whether you feel you can do the job yourself or not.
 Changing your hybrid’s battery yourself will more than likely void any warranty that covers it.
-Watch this video if you still prefer replacing your own hybrid’s battery.

 The cost of the replacement hybrid battery as well as the tools you’ll need for this job vary depending on your particular make and model.
 Replacing a hybrid battery isn’t a particularly difficult job, but you must follow all safety procedures involving disconnecting the battery, and be extremely careful around any exposed battery terminals.
 A car’s standard 12-volt battery can seriously hurt you, and a hybrid battery has far more power than that, so you absolutely must take all necessary precautions.
 Always refer to your owner’s manual and/or a repair guide when taking on a DIY job of this magnitude.

 Hybrid vehicles use electric motors in addition to the standard internal combustion engine to move the vehicle down the road.
 These electric motors require much more powerful batteries than the standard battery under your hood.
 The combustion engine charges these large, high-voltage batteries, which in turn power the electric motors that propel the car.
 Some vehicles use a regenerative braking system, which uses your forward momentum to recharge the batteries while slowing the car down.
 Some may also have a charger that plugs into your wall similarly to a fully electric car, a variety known as “plug-in hybrids.”